Society-for-Internet-Blaseball-Research/citadel/README.md

 ## Quick setup using Docker

 - `scripts\init-test-env.sh` (or `.ps1` for Windows)
-- `scripts\init-schema.sh` (or `.ps1` for Windows)
+- `scripts\init-schema.sh`
-- `docker run --rm -net citadel-network sibr/citadel-app python citadel.py`
+- `scripts\run-citadel.sh`

 At this point you should have a working database running with the data loaded in from the Citadel script.
 You can execute SQL commands against the DB with `docker exec citadel-db psql <ARGS>` or connect to an interactive session with `docker exec -it citadel-db psql`.
-Python scripts can be run in a citadel-app container (as `citadel.py` above) or locally if a virtualenv is setup.
+The citadel script can be run in again a container (`run-citadel.sh` above) or locally if a virtualenv is setup.

 ## Manual setup